scottwat86/scottwat86.github.io/index.md

 ## "A journey of a thousand miles begins with a single step."  -Laozi

 # 06-10-2019
-## Reseacher PIPIWIN32 and COM objects ->DispatchEx Excel
+## Automating Excel with PIPIWIN32 and COM objects
-Today worked towards using win32com to automatocally update all the external data references in a list of an Excel files.
-I found several examples of this already completed and I'm still have problems getting the files to update and not present dialog boxes to stop the automation.
-I will continue to research the COM object applications and get this script to work generically.
+Today I researched PYPIWIN32 and the good old COM Objects to automatocally update all the external data references in a list of an Excel files.
+This will save some time monthly at my current work.
+I found several examples as this is apparently a really old application.
+I ran into a hiccup trying to prevent the dialog boxes from showing up and holding up the automation.
+I was able to save the file without a dialog but still am having trouble ignoring the data load dialog.
+I will work on it a little more tomorrow.

 # 06-09-2019